kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/syllabus.typ

 = Course Description

-This course aims to expose the student to many modern software engineering practices.
+This course aims to expose the students to many modern software engineering practices.
 We will cover topics such as programming lanugages, popular packages for data science, tooling and best practices, and deployment.
-This course focuses on hands-on experience, labs and tutorials, which the student will develop a semester-long project with the guidance of the instructor.
-While each student should have their own project for the course, students are encouraged to work with each other.
+This course focuses on hands-on experience, labs and tutorials, which the students will develop a semester-long project with the guidance of the instructor.
+While each students should have their own project for the course, students are encouraged to work with each other.
+The most important part of this course is to have fun, and by the end of the course the students should have build some small products that will be available to the general public.

 = Philosophy